 Wi-Fi dangers lurk at the cellular level in our bodies.

-Our cells respond to it as a foreign invader.
+Our cells respond to RF radiation as a foreign invader.
 The cell membrane around these cells becomes impermeable 7.
 This means nutrients can’t get inside—and toxins and cancer-causing free radicals can’t get out.
 This damages the mitochondria, which causes the cells to lose their ability to function.
 The DNA is damaged.
 The cells eventually die—which damages the tissues, which in turn damages organs.
 All this leads to disease and in particular, the formulation of tumors.
 Yikes!

 How can we ignore something that so radically impacts our bodies?